/ Karen M. Gil Internship

 - Junior or senior

-- Completed PSYC 101 and two additional PSYC courses
+- Completed PSYC 101 and two additional PSYC or NSCI courses

 - Minimum cumulative GPA of 3.4

 - Demonstrated knowledge of psychology and/or neuroscience, professionalism, and motivation to contribute and learn in the program

 The Gil Internship Program finds each Gil Intern a worksite in the Chapel Hill area and matches accepted interns to an appropriate internship worksite based on the student’s interests in psychology.

 Students balance about 10 hours a week at their internship worksite in addition to their classes.
 Students are enrolled in PSYC 493 during their internship semester and the course is graded.
 Grades are determined jointly by the internship worksite mentor and by the Director of the Gil Internship Program.
 As part of the PSYC 493 course, students will present their research findings and/or experience during their internship at a poster session.
 Check out the Spring 2020 virtual poster session to learn more about their experiences.